-Finding a new job may be able to help you stop living paycheck to paycheck.
-But most employees don’t want their current boss to find out about their job hunt.
+Finding a new job may be the way for you to finally stop living paycheck to paycheck, but most people don’t want their current boss to find out they are on the job hunt.

-Here are 15 tips for searching for a new job without getting busted by the boss.
+Follow these 15 tips to easily search for a new job without getting busted by your boss.

 Get paid up to $225 a month while watching viral videos